 We will employ spectral methods \cite{Graham:2009zz} to compute the VPE.
-These methods have been demonstrated to be very efficient when writing the sum over the continuum quantum fluctuations as an integral over imaginary momenta \cite{Graham:2022rqk}.
-As will be explained in section 3, the spectral methods yield the VPE from solving a single differential equation for the quantum fluctuations in the soliton background and is less intricate than other methods as, for example the heat kernel expansion \cite{Elizalde:1995hck} which has also been applied \cite{AlonsoIzquierdo:2003gh} to particular soliton solutions of the Shifman-Voloshin model.
+These methods have been demonstrated to be very efficient when expressing the contribution from the continuum quantum fluctuations as an integral over imaginary momenta \cite{Graham:2022rqk}.
+In section 3 we will explain that the spectral methods yield the VPE from solving a single differential equation for the quantum fluctuations in the soliton background.
+This will also reveal that these methods can be applied straightforwardly and are less intricate than other methods as, for example, the heat kernel expansion~\cite{Elizalde:1995hck} which has also been applied \cite{AlonsoIzquierdo:2003gh} to particular soliton solutions of the Shifman-Voloshin model.
 We will adopt the simple {\it no-tadpole} renormalization scheme that fully removes the ultraviolet divergent Feynman diagrams.
 In $D=1+1$ this scheme is equivalent to the formalism of Ref. \cite{Cahill:1976im} which has recently been linked to a normal-ordering description \cite{Evslin:2019xte}.
-For the prime example of the $\phi^4$ model kink, the no-tadpole prescription yields \cite{Graham:2009zz} the historic Dashen-Hasslacher-Neveu result \cite{Dashen:1974cj}.
+For the prime example of the kink in the $\phi^4$ model, the no-tadpole prescription yields \cite{Graham:2009zz} the historic Dashen-Hasslacher-Neveu result \cite{Dashen:1974cj}.

 In section 2 we will discuss the properties of the BPS construction for the models under consideration.
 The relevant techniques from the spectral methods will be provided in section~3.
 Section 4 contains our results, both for the construction of the solitons as well as their VPEs.
 Some concluding comments are contained in section 5.